-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br n Spro m) ead C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Woodland Block No.1 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Oak Quercus robur Birch Betula pendula Beech Fagus sylvatica Larch Larix decidua Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut Aesculus hippocastanum Hawthorn Crataegus monogyna Bramble Rubus fruticosus A 13 A 300 A 4 A 4 A 4 A 4 A 2 Early Mature Fair/ Good Fair It is located along the southern boundary of the site area.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br ranch (I n Spre m) ead C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category density and competition.
+Tree Group No.5) Woodland Block No.1 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Oak Quercus robur Birch Betula pendula Beech Fagus sylvatica Larch Larix decidua Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut A 13 A 300 A 4 A 4 A 4 A 4 A 2 Early Mature Fair/ Good Fair It is located along the southern boundary of the site area.
 It is prominent woodland in this area and paths intersect it throughout breaking it up into sub-compartments.
 Its upper-canopy is made up of predominantly Ash and Sycamore with some Oak, Horse Chestnut, and Larch in places.
 It has a lower-canopy of Field Maple, Hawthorn and Hazel with some Birch and Beech in places.
 The understory consists of Bramble and self-seeded trees such as Sycamore and Birch.
 A lot of these trees have been drawn up for the light due to overcrowding/ competition and this has impacted on their structure.
 There is some naturally occurring deadwood within their crowns and some trees within have failed due to suppression from the larger neighbouring trees.
-Their lower branches have been removed to raise up their crowns and provide clearance over the paths and they have suffered some branch breakages from high-sided vehicles passing through this area.
-Ivy cover is beginning to extend into some of their crowns.
-These trees are growing as one coherent group with a combined group canopy formation and they depend on each other for support/ shelter.
-Their category grade is based on their merits as a woodland block and not as individual trees.
-Remove any dead/ unstable growth that endangers the public footpaths.
+Their lower branches have been removed to raise up their crowns and provide clearance over the paths and Remove any dead/ unstable growth that endangers the public footpaths.
 Continue current maintenance to maintain clearance with the public footpaths.
 Cut Ivy at ground level where heavy on trees.
 This woodland block would benefit from ongoing, light, selective thinning to allow the better quality trees space to grow and develop.
-40+ A2
+It would also benefit from infill planting with additional tree species to help further diversify tree 40+ A2